Why Oakland

 Which Oakland neighborhoods have the strongest school attendance?

 Crocker Highlands, Glenview, Trestle Glen, Piedmont Pines (Oakland, not the separate City of Piedmont), Lincoln Heights, and several northern North Oakland pockets near the Berkeley border.
 Verify exact attendance by address.
-The separate City of Piedmont (Piedmont Unified School District) is enclaved within Oakland's geographic boundary but is a different city with a different school district, Piedmont is one of the strongest public-school districts in California, with prices to match ($2M-$5M+).
+The separate City of Piedmont (Piedmont Unified School District) is enclaved within Oakland's geographic boundary but is a different city with a different school district.
+Piedmont is one of the strongest public-school districts in California, with prices to match ($2M-$5M+).

 Does Lily Garipova speak Russian for Oakland transactions?